 Glocalization, according to Roland Robertson, a sociologist, is a term coined by economists in Japan to explain their strategies for global marketing.
 It came from the words globalization and localization.
 It was mentioned in the 1980s Harvard Business Review articles from economists in Japan.
 The term was popularized by Robertson.

 Glocalization has many descriptions.
-It is the simultaneous presence of particularization and universalization of a brand’s service or product.
-It is the adaptation of the product to a foreign market’s culture or locality.
+The term is often used to reference community organizing and various business processes.
+It is the simultaneous occurrence of particularization and universalization of a brand’s service or product to suit contemporary social settings.
+Plus, it is the adaptation of the product to the culture or locality of foreign markets.
 It is the moderating factor on the conditions in the local market that faces pressures from the global business environment.
 Glocalization is for the service or product developed for global distribution that is altered to fit the local consumer.

 In glocalization, a product that is marketed globally is tailored to adjust to the preferences of consumers and adapt to local customs and laws.
 When a product is glocalized, more interest is given to it by the consumers.
 Even if the product is something that can be used by everyone, its localization turns it into something more applicable to the particular individual, and his/her needs and context.